charlespascoe/print-removal-tool/README.md

-# print-removal-tool
+# 3D Print Removal Tool

-3D Print Removal Tool
+A simple tool for removing 3D prints from the printer bed.
+Higher print resolution (for the bottom few layers at least) is recommended.